AlexRabbit/Userscripts/README.md

 1. Open **AdGuard** → **Settings** → **Extensions**.
 2. Enable **Userscript** support if it is not already on.
 3. Click **Add userscript** → **Install from URL** (paste a raw `.js` link from the table below).
-4. Confirm the script is **enabled** and applies to the right site.

 **Tip:** If a script works in Tampermonkey but not AdGuard, disable duplicate scripts on the same site and use `GM_getValue` (underscore), not `GM.getValue`.